Myanmar junta imposes curfew, meeting bans as protests swell - WTMJ

 State media for the first time on Monday made reference to the protests, claiming they were endangering the country’s stability.

-“Democracy can be destroyed if there is no discipline,” according to a statement from the Ministry of Information, read on state television station MRTV.
+“Democracy can be destroyed if there is no discipline,” declared a statement from the Ministry of Information, read on state television station MRTV.
 “We will have to take legal actions to prevent acts that are violating state stability, public safety and the rule of law.”

 However, the military commander who led the coup and is now Myanmar’s leader made no mention of the unrest in a 20-minute televised speech Monday night, his first to the public since the takeover.

-Senior Gen. Min Aung Hlaing instead repeated the claim that the military staged the takeover because of alleged voter fraud.
-He added that the military would hold new elections as promised in a year and hand over power to the winners.
+Senior Gen. Min Aung Hlaing instead repeated the claims about voting fraud that have been the justification for the military’s takeover, allegations that were refuted by the state election commission.
+He added that his junta would hold new elections as promised in a year and hand over power to the winners, and explained the junta’s intended policies for COVID-19 control and the economy.

 One foreigner has been confirmed held by the authorities, Sean Turnell, an economist at Australia’s Macquarie University who was an adviser to Suu Kyi’s government.
 He was detained Saturday under unclear circumstances.

-A statement issued Monday by the office of Australian Foreign Minister Marise Payne said he was being provided with consular support and described him as “a highly regarded advisor, member of the academic community.”
+A statement from the office of Australian Foreign Minister Marise Payne said he was being provided with consular support and described him as “a highly regarded adviser, member of the academic community” who should immediately be released.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.